apache/echarts-doc/en/option/series/graph.md

 It is used to show node and the relational data between nodes.

-**Tips：** In ECharts 2.x , the diagrams of `force` type would not be valid in ECharts 3 any more，which is changed to use  `graph` to show relational data.
+**Tips：** In ECharts 2.x , the diagrams of `force` type would not be valid in ECharts 3 any more, which is changed to use  `graph` to show relational data.
 If you want to use force to lead the layout, you can set the  [layout](~series-graph.layout) configuration item as `'force'`.

 **Sample：**